 There are many conditions that might cause drooling in cats.
-Drooling in cats (also called hypersalivation) is most often a sign of oral pain.
+Drooling in cats (also called hypersalivation or ptyalism) is most often a sign of mouth pain.

-Some common conditions in cats that may cause drooling due to nausea or oral irritation include:
+Some less common conditions in cats that may cause drooling:

 - Motion sickness (car sickness)

 - Exposure to toxic pesticides